Clan Rising

 What does the surname Kowalczyk mean?

-Yes, Kowalczyk is a Polish surname.
-Its editorial home in this atlas is Polish, where the historical territory and family record of the name are concentrated.
+Kowalczyk is a Polish surname; its home on this atlas is Polish, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in Ukrainian records, but the lineage documented on this page is the Polish one.

 How old is the Kowalczyk surname?